Lone Tree

 What are the crime statistics in Lone Tree?

-Lone Tree's per-capita crime statistics appear high (51–104 property crimes per 1,000) but are heavily skewed by Park Meadows Mall — Colorado's largest enclosed mall (185+ stores) sits within city limits, and retail theft against 14,000 residents inflates the rate.
+Lone Tree's per-capita crime statistics appear high (51–104 property crimes per 1,000, per NeighborhoodScout and FBI UCR data) but are heavily skewed by Park Meadows Mall — Colorado's largest enclosed mall (185+ stores) sits within city limits, and retail theft against 14,000 residents inflates the rate.
 The violent crime rate is 4.3 per 1,000, below the national average.
-Residential neighborhoods are low-crime; commercial zones around Park Meadows account for the majority of reports.
+Residential neighborhoods have lower reported rates; commercial zones around Park Meadows account for the majority of reports.

 What shopping, dining, and entertainment options are in Lone Tree?